Month 11, Day 30, Monday 5:45 p.m.

 Gritting her teeth past the renewed headache from casting in Professor Lacer’s class, she went to the library.
 A private table hidden in a remote alcove sat thankfully empty.
 The natural light from the windows didn’t quite reach it, but her throbbing brain found that a boon rather than a detriment.

 Sebastien pulled out some paper and her fountain pen, using cryptic notes to help organize her thoughts and rearrange her plans.
 Writing things down had often helped her settle her thoughts.
 ‘I need to study to make up for the knowledge I was missing a couple nights ago—emergency procedure and triage.
-Hopefully I’ll never need to use it, but… If I ever do, and I haven’t tried to correct my mistakes with Jameson, I’ll never forgive myself.’
+Hopefully I’ll never need to use it, but… If I ever do, and I haven’t tried to correct the mistakes I made with Jameson, I couldn’t forgive myself.’

 The University had healer’s courses, but only for those above Apprentice level, starting in the fourth term once students had a better foundation.
 It was a complicated subject that required a lot of knowledge and power.
 She wouldn’t be able to learn everything on her own, but basics about how to triage and stabilize traumatic wounds should be accessible.

 ‘I need a variety of spells ready to go.
 Having a spell array memorized isn’t enough.
 It would be best if I had them primed to cast without the need to stop and draw the array, then add the components.
-That could be fatal, when time is precious.’
+The delay could be fatal when time is precious.’

-With her lack of skill with artificery and her lack of funds to buy an artifact or potion, alchemy was the best way to accomplish that goal.
-As soon as she had the time and mental fortitude, she would go to Oliver’s house and brew a variety of the most useful potions she could think of.
+With her lack of skill with artificery and her lack of funds to buy artifacts or potions, alchemy was the best way to accomplish that goal.
+As soon as she had the time and mental fortitude, she would go to Dryden Manor and brew a variety of the most useful potions she could think of.
 Starting with the blood clotter.
 ‘That’s good, but I should have other contingencies in place, too.’

-The glass pane that had made her spell arrays portable was quite useful, if unwieldy and dangerous—and ultimately disastrous when she cut herself.
-She could see many scenarios where something like that could be invaluable, even if actively cast spells weren’t quite as conveniently ready to use on the spot as alchemical concoctions.
-Alchemy didn’t have an equivalent recipe already developed for every spell, pre-brewed items couldn’t have their effects changed on the fly, and the cost of component ingredients was often higher.
+The glass pane that had made her spell arrays portable was quite useful, if unwieldy and dangerous…and ultimately disastrous when she cut herself.
+She could see many scenarios where something like that could be invaluable.
+Actively cast spells weren’t quite as conveniently ready to use on the spot as alchemical concoctions.
+However, alchemy didn’t have an equivalent recipe already developed for every spell, pre-brewed items couldn’t have their effects changed on the fly, and the cost of component ingredients was often higher.

 The glass pane would have been even better if she weren’t forced to erase and redraw the Circle and Word every time she switched spells.

 That’s what the giant tomes of magic that some sorcerers carried around were for.
 Some laypeople mistook them for grimoires, whose pages held instructions and notes on the spells.
 Magic tomes instead held useable spell arrays.
-They were made of special materials and cost more than a normal artifact to make, even considering that the number of pages—usually a couple dozen or less—was more castable spells than would fit in most artifacts.
+The pages and arrays were made of special materials and cost more than a normal artifact to make, even considering that the number of pages—usually a couple dozen or less—was more castable spells than would fit in most artifacts.

-The military offered its soldiers a few portable arrays made of precious, wrought metal, but those would be even less accessible to someone like her, and certainly not something she could lug around in an emergency.
+The military offered its soldiers a few portable arrays made of precious metals wrought into the desired shapes, but those would be even less accessible to someone like her, and certainly not something she could lug around in an emergency.